twitter/twitter-cldr-rb/README.md

 ```

-TwitterCldr patches core Ruby objects like Fixnum and Date to make localization as straightforward as possible.
+TwitterCldr patches core Ruby objects like `Fixnum` and `Date` to make localization as straightforward as possible.

 ### Numbers

-Fixnum, Bignum, and Float objects are supported.
+`Fixnum`, `Bignum`, and `Float` objects are supported.
 Here are some examples:

 ```ruby
 # default formatting with to_s